faimi-workshop/faimi-workshop.github.io/2023-miccai/index.md

 Selected papers will also be invited to present at <a href="/2023-online/">the virtual FAIMI workshop tentatively scheduled for November 6th</a>.
 Papers should be <i>anonymized</i> and at most 8 pages plus at most 2 extra pages of references using the <a href="https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines">LNCS format</a>.
 The review process is conducted in a double-blind manner, following MICCAI standards.
+Following the [MICCAI paper submission guidelines](https://conferences.miccai.org/2023/en/PAPER-SUBMISSION-AND-REBUTTAL-GUIDELINES.html), the submission of additional **supplementary material** is possible.
+These should be in separate files, and reviewers are under no obligation to review it; the paper must be self-contained and understandable without the supplementary material.
 </p>